 Head of Department: Mr William Lane

-In the Lower School, girls study a range of historical topics from the Middle Ages to the 20th Century.
+In the Lower School, girls study a range of historical topics from the Middle Ages to the 20th century.
 In the Remove, the focus is on Medieval England, with a study of topics such as the Norman Conquest, life in the Middle Ages, Magna Carta, the Crusades, the Peasants’ Revolt and the Black Death.

-In the Lower Fourth, girls study Tudor England, and in the Upper 4th, Britain and the wider world from the 18th to the 20th Century.
+In the Lower Fourth, girls study Tudor England, and in the Upper Fourth, Britain and the wider world from the 18th to the 20th century.
 This starts with a look at political and social developments in the 18th and 19th centuries, moves on to a study of Britain and the First World War, and concludes with a study of the aftermath of the war and political developments in Germany up to 1939.

-At GCSE, pupils follow the AQA History specification – a course which covers aspects of twentieth century world history, as well as the development of democracy in Britain over a 1000-year period and an in-depth study in the reign of Edward I which includes the study of a specific historical site.
+At GCSE, pupils follow the AQA History specification – a course which covers aspects of 20th century world history, as well as the development of democracy in Britain over a 1000-year period and an in-depth study in the reign of Edward I which includes the study of a specific historical site.

-In the Sixth Form, girls take the AQA A level course.
-The core course covers Tudor England, studying the reigns of monarchs such as Henry VIII and Elizabeth I, alongside twentieth-century China, covering the communist revolution of 1949, Mao’s dictatorship, and its aftermath to 1997.
+In the Sixth Form, girls take the AQA A Level course.
+The core course covers Tudor England, studying the reigns of monarchs such as Henry VIII and Elizabeth I, alongside 20th century China, covering the communist revolution of 1949, Mao’s dictatorship, and its aftermath to 1997.
 In addition, girls study a 100-year period which lies outside the taught course and undertake a Historical Investigation on a topic of their own choosing from within it.
 Periods for study include the Age of the Crusades, Enlightenment France and twentieth-century America.

-This gives them the opportunity to research an area of historical debate and leads to an essay of up to 3,500 words.
-Pupils learn to work independently, whilst being supervised by a member of the department.
+This gives them the opportunity to research an area of historical debate and leads to an essay of up to 3500 words.
+Pupils learn to work independently, whilst being supervised by a member of the Department.

 The History Department at Downe House has been at the forefront of developments in secondary history teaching for a number of years.
 Overall, our courses provide pupils with a thorough understanding of the political, economic, social, religious and cultural issues of the past through an understanding of contemporary perspectives and historical debate.